bobbui/json-logging-python/README.md

 To configure, call **json_logging.init_< framework_name >()**.
 Once configured library will try to configure all loggers (existing and newly created) to emit log in JSON format.
 See following use cases for more detail.

-TODO: update guide on how to use ELK stack to view log

 ## 2.1 Non-web application log
 This mode don't support **correlation-id**.